 Before obtaining regulatory approval for any of our drug candidates, we must conduct extensive preclinical studies and clinical trials to demonstrate the safety and efficacy of our drug candidates in humans.
-Although we (i) have successfully completed preclinical studies for zelnecirnon and tivumecirnon, (ii) have successfully completed a Phase 1a/1b trial of zelnecirnon in healthy volunteers and patients with AD and a Phase 1 clinical trial with healthy volunteers for tivumecirnon and (iii) are conducting a Phase 2b trial of zelnecirnon in patients with AD, a Phase 2a trial of zelnecirnon in patients with asthma and a Phase 1/2 clinical trial investigating tivumecirnon as a single agent and in combination with pembrolizumab in a range of tumors, more clinical trials are needed and there is no guarantee that the FDA will permit us to conduct additional clinical trials for zelnecirnon, tivumecirnon or any other potential drug candidates.
-Further, we cannot be certain of the timely completion or outcome of our clinical trials and cannot predict if the FDA or other regulatory authorities will accept our proposed clinical programs, or if the outcome of our preclinical studies or clinical trials will ultimately support the further development of zelnecirnon, tivumecirnon or any other potential drug candidates.
+As noted above, the FDA has placed both our clinical trials of zelnecirnon on clinical hold following a serious adverse event of liver failure requiring transplant, and we may be unable to demonstrate the safety of zelnecirnon to the FDA's satisfaction.
+With respect to tivumecirnon, although we have successfully completed preclinical studies and a Phase 1 clinical trial with healthy volunteers, and are conducting a Phase 1/2 clinical trial investigating tivumecirnon as a single agent and in combination with pembrolizumab in a range of tumors, more clinical trials are needed.
+There is no guarantee that the FDA will lift the clinical holds on the Phase 2 clinical trials of zelnecirnon or permit us to conduct additional clinical trials for zelnecirnon, tivumecirnon or any other potential drug candidates.
+Further, we cannot be certain of the timely completion or outcome of any of our clinical trials and cannot predict if the FDA or other regulatory authorities will accept our proposed clinical programs, or if the outcome of any preclinical studies or clinical trials will ultimately support the further development of zelnecirnon, tivumecirnon or any other potential drug candidates.